SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 title: Bat, Olitiau
 ---

+#####  Mythtical monster originating from Cameroonian and Congolese folklore.

+_Imagine a white-furred bat the size of a dog with sharp claws coming out of its ochre, suede-like wings._

-Poisonous clawed bat.
-A small beast.
+A poisonous clawed bat.
+A small carnivorous beast.

-_The olitiau has dirty white fur and ochre, suede-like wings.
-It's a nocturnal predator._
+Olitiaus live in tree-top colonies near rivers.
+They hunt at night by biting their preys and waiting for their venom to take effect.

 <br>